 As Dr. Martens brand custodians, we have a responsibility to think about the future impact of our decisions and take bold steps as we move towards our long-term vision of a Net-Zero business.

-By aligning our Net-Zero strategy to a warming limit of 1.5°C and setting an ambitious, science-based net-zero target, we can look to transform our business and collectively prevent the most severe impacts of climate change.
-Leather accounts for a significant portion of our total emissions profile so we have set specific leather emissions reduction targets according to the Forest, Land and Agriculture (FLAG) Guidance.
+We have set science-based Net-Zero targets which were validated by the Science Based Target Initiative (SBTi) in October 2023.
+Our targets include both near and long-term emissions reduction targets, to help us to transform our business and collectively prevent the most severe impacts of climate change.
+Leather accounts for a significant portion of our total emissions profile so we also have set specific leather emissions reduction targets according to the Forest, Land and Agriculture (FLAG) Guidance:

 Dr. Martens commits to Net-Zero GHG emissions across the value chain by FY40.